 Tajiks have ruled Afghanistan on only a few occasions.
 Rabbani served as president of the mujahedin government (1992-1996), and led briefly again during November-December 2001, before Karzai became interim leader.
 The main political leader of the Northern Alliance is Dr. Abdullah Abdullah, whose mother is Tajik and father is Pashtun.
-Dr. Abdullah, who is about 57 years old, is identified politically as Tajik because he was a top aide to Masoud.
-Abdullah was dismissed from his foreign minister post by Karzai in a March 2006 cabinet reshuffle, but continued to meet and engage with him politically nonetheless.
+Abdullah, who is about 57 years old, is identified politically as Tajik because he was a top aide to Masoud.
+Abdullah was dismissed from his foreign minister post by Karzai in a March 2006 cabinet reshuffle.
 Abdullah heads a private foundation named after Ahmad Shah Masoud.
-Abdullah emerged as Afghanistan's opposition leader, he has argued that the constitution should be changed to establish a parliamentary system in which the National Assembly would select a powerful prime minister that would serve as a check on the presidency.
-Certified results from the April 5 first round of the presidential election, but he failed to exceed 50% and a runoff was required.
+Abdullah emerged as Afghanistan's opposition leader after his unsuccessful run for president in the August 2009 election, propelling him to front-running status in the 2014 presidential elections, as discussed below.
+As an opposition leader, he has argued that the constitution should be changed to establish a parliamentary system in which the National Assembly would select a powerful prime minister that would serve as a check on the presidency.
+Abdullah's advocacy of a prime ministerial post could result from the election dispute-resolution agreement brokered by Secretary of State John Kerry on July 12, 2014, as discussed further below.
+The April 5 first round of the presidential election showed him garnering the most votes (about 45%) in the April 5 presidential election, but he failed to exceed 50% and a runoff was required.

-Karzai's First Vice President, Muhammad Fahim-who died in March 2014 of natural causes was a Tajik, as is Defense Minister Bismillah Khan Mohammedi.
+Karzai's First Vice President, Muhammad Fahim-who died in March 2014 of natural causes-was a Tajik, as is Defense Minister Bismillah Khan Mohammedi.
 Another Tajik, Yunus Qanooni, was speaker of the lower house of parliament during 2005-2011 and was made Vice President after Fahim's death.

 Some Northern Alliance figures have emerged as competitors of Dr. Abdullah.
-Some did not join his 10-party "National Coalition of Afghanistan" in December 2011; the coalition advocates a parliamentary system of government, and it does not rule out a peace agreement with the Taliban.
+Some did not join his 10-party "National Coalition of Afghanistan" in December 2011.
 Ahmad Zia Masoud (Ahmad Shah Masoud's brother), for example, belongs to an opposition group called the National Front of Afghanistan.
-It advocates "federalism"-a high degree of autonomy for Afghan provinces, including appointment of provincial governors by elected provincial councils.
-The National Front grouping also is more skeptical of a peace agreement with the Taliban than is Dr. Abdullah.
+It does not advocate a prime ministerial system but instead advocates "federalism"-a high degree of autonomy for Afghan provinces, including appointment of provincial governors by elected provincial councils.
+The National Front grouping also is more skeptical of a peace agreement with the Taliban than is Dr. Abdullah's faction.